Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

-We generate synthetic data using the approach first described by Chi and Kolda in~\cite{Chi2012}, which is implemented in the Matlab Tensor Toolbox~\cite{TTB_src} in the method \texttt{create\_problem}.
-Specifically, we generate random instances of $N$-way tensors $\boldsymbol{\mathscr{M}}$, with all dimensions of size $I$, having rank-$R$ multilinear structure as represented in the CP model:
+We generate synthetic data using the approach first described by Chi and Kolda in~\cite{Chi2012}, which is implemented in the Tensor Toolbox for MATLAB~\cite{TTB_src} in the method \texttt{create\_problem}.
+We generate random instances of $N$-way tensors $\boldsymbol{\mathscr{M}}$, with all dimensions of size $I$, having rank-$R$ multilinear structure as represented in the CP model:

-where $\mathbf{A}^{(n)} \in \mathbbm{R}^{I \times R} \; \forall n \in [N]$.
+where $\mathbf{A}^{(n)} \in \mathbb{R}^{I \times R} \; \forall n \in [N]$.